 The monthly financial reporting to the executive management group together with the related analyses constitute the primary control and monitoring process in securing the efficiency and purposefulness of the functions and the accuracy of financial reporting.
 The analyses compare the realised proceed and cost components with the budget and to the previous year, and the budget is compared to the quarterly forecast.
 The monitoring of cash flow and capital investments is part of this process.

 Verification of the accuracy of monthly reporting employs the company’s financial control system, which the controllers and heads of units of the company can use to find essential errors and deviations.
 The accuracy of financial reporting is also ensured through good data security and data protection.
-The goal is to avoid risky work combinations wherever possible.
+Risky work combinations are avoided wherever possible.
 User rights are checked regularly, and user rights are determined by the position of a person in the organisation.
-Backups are taken regularly of the databases used in the financial control system and accounting system.
+The databases used in the financial control system and accounting system are backed up regularly.
 The company has a data security manager who is responsible for the management and development of data networks and data security, as well as for providing personnel with guidance concerning data security matters.

 Controls for the financial reporting processes are developed as part of internal control.
 Personnel is given training in how to monitor the correctness of the information produced by the financial reporting process of the company, concerning cost allocation, posting, acceptance procedures for invoices and receipts, as well as for budgeting and actual result follow-up.

-The company’s auditor and internal auditor carry out regular inspections on the functionality of controls concerning the financial reporting process and on the accuracy of information.
+The company’s auditor and internal audit carry out regular inspections on the functionality of controls concerning the financial reporting process and on the accuracy of information.